k3d-io/k3d/docs/usage/guides/registries.md

           - http://my.company.registry:5000
 ```

-Here, the config for the k3d-managed registry, created by the `create: true` flag will be merged with the config specified under `config: |`.
+Here, the config for the k3d-managed registry, created by the `create: {...}` option will be merged with the config specified under `config: |`.

 ### Authenticated registries